Introduction to Gluconeogenesis on the MCAT

 • Central Hub: The TCA cycle is often called the central hub of metabolism because it connects with other metabolic pathways, including glycolysis, fatty acid oxidation, and amino acid metabolism.

 The TCA cycle is a fundamental metabolic pathway central to energy production and the generation of essential biomolecules.
 It's a highly regulated and interconnected pathway vital for the overall functioning of cells and, by extension, the entire organism.
 Understanding the TCA cycle is crucial for grasping the complexities of cellular respiration and metabolism.
+Still need help on the TCA cycle?
+Speak with an MCAT expert at Inspira Advantage for a comprehensive understanding.

 Example of Carbohydrate Metabolism MCAT Questions